snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/migration-guides/migration-guide-from-version-5-x-to-6-0/index.md

 Affects: iOS ✅ Android ✅

-Lifecycle autotracking ADD LINK is now on by default, for both trackers.
-This is because it's a prerequisite for the new screen engagement ADD LINK tracking, which is also on by default.
+[Lifecycle autotracking](docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/lifecycle-tracking/index.md) is now on by default, for both trackers.
+This is because it's a prerequisite for the new [screen engagement tracking](docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/screen-tracking/index.md#screen-engagement-tracking), which is also on by default.

 ### Removed properties from platform context entity